 Benefits of Travertine Floor Tiles

 Travertine tiles are tough and durable, so won’t chip like ceramic tiles too.
-When used for flooring, travertine floor tiles are classed as a high-traffic material, making them perfect for a busy family bathroom.
-Once installed, this flooring is not going to break, chip or wear out easily.
-Honed travertine is most suitable for bathroom floors, but be aware that if you elect to use polished travertine, it can be slippery when wet.
+When used for flooring, travertine floor tile is classed as a high-traffic material, making them perfect for a busy family bathroom.
+Once installed, this natural stone tile flooring is not going to break, chip or wear out easily.
+Honed travertine is most suitable for bathroom floors, but be aware that if you elect to use polished travertine, the surface of the tile can be slippery when wet.

 Another benefit of travertine stone tile that many people love is that it tends to weather well with age, creating a patina style effect.
-This adds character, charm and a unique style to travertine floors.
-If you have a small bathroom, choose large travertine floor tiles, as they could help the room appear to be bigger.
+This adds character, charm and a rustic look to travertine floors.
+If you have a small bathroom, it can be wise to choose large travertine floor tiles, as they could help the room appear to be bigger.

 It’s important to bear in mind that travertine floor tiles are quite heavy, so the floor structure must be supportive enough to hold the tiles.
 If you’re unsure, always consult a qualified building expert for advice.